dummbroke/Memories-Cake-Website-V1/README.md

 # Memories Cake Website

-A modern, responsive landing page for "Memories Cake" - a fictional cake business.
+A modern, responsive landing page for "Memories Cake" - a cake business.
 This single-page web application introduces users to the brand, showcases a gallery of cakes, and provides contact information.

 ## Features